giginghn/mindfulR/README.md

-# MindfulR - How Text Mining can reveal about App Store reviews that boost growth, improve product and increase monetization
+# MindfulR - How NLP can reveal about App Store reviews that boost growth, improve product and increase monetization

 This post consists of the following sections:
 1) Overview